Drug Crimes

 • Adderall

 The laws surrounding prescription drug cases can be interpreted differently and may be confusing for those who are not familiar with the criminal justice system.
-If you've found yourself with a prescription drug charge, don't wait to contact a drug crime lawyer.
+If you've found yourself with a prescription drug charge, don't wait to contact our Miami drug crime lawyer.

 Doctor shopping is a crime that involves seeing a doctor for the purpose of obtaining prescriptions while not disclosing to that doctor that they already have multiple other prescriptions filled from another doctor.